 What if my health changes during the 12-month policy period?

 Providers handle health changes differently.
 Some require you to notify them of any new diagnoses, medication changes, or hospitalisations, and may reassess your cover.
-Others may exclude the new condition from subsequent trips without notification.
+Others may exclude the new condition from claims on subsequent trips without notification.
 Always check your PDS for the specific notification requirements and contact your provider promptly if your health changes.

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your age, destination zone, per-trip duration, pre-existing conditions, and chosen cover level.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Annual Multi-Trip Travel Insurance?

-Compare annual multi-trip travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your travel schedule - it's 100% free.
+Compare annual multi-trip travel insurance from Australia's leading providers in under two minutes.
+Find the right cover for your travel schedule - completely free.

 Compare Estimates